mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

      - :icon:`check`

-     - Sends the alert to users with specific roles in the organization, either by email or text message.
+     - Sends the alert by email or text message to users with specific roles in the Organization.

-       - Select the Organization roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Organization to receive the alert.
+       1. Select the Organization roles that should receive the alerts from the :guilabel:`Select Role(s)` check boxes or select :guilabel:`All Roles` for all users in the Organization to receive the alert.

-       - Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |mms| user's account.
+       2. Select :guilabel:`SMS` to send these alerts to the mobile number configured for each |service| Organization user in their :ref:`Account page <profile-page>`.

-       - Select :guilabel:`Email` to send these alerts to the email address configured for each |mms| user's account.
+       3. Select :guilabel:`Email` to send these alerts to the email address configured for each |service| Organization user in their :ref:`Account page <profile-page>`.
           :guilabel:`Email` is checked by default.

    * - |service| User